gaurav6601/System-Design/Database-Indexing/README.md

 Scan through all of them and emits or discard accordingly<br>
 <h4>Some of serious cons of indexing</h4>

-1. Index can't be used on functions like in my SQL Query where Func() .. some function call = equals something then here index will not work solution to this is we can use Between if we can so we can make it a Range Scan
+1. Index can't be used on functions like<br>
+in my SQL Query <br>
+where Func() .. some function call = equals something then <br>
+here index will not work<br>
+solution to this is we can use Between if we can so we can make it a Range Scan<br>
+2. Order matter in multicolumn index<br>
+like i have a index of <br>
+cola colb cloc<br>
-2. Order matter in multicolumn index like i have a index of cola colb cloc then in qurey they should be called like this only in this pattern because they are sorted like that you can't skip a cloumn
+then in qurey they should be called like this only in this pattern <br>
+because they are sorted like that you can't skip a cloumn<br>
-3. Index also not supports inequality operation like in ordered way you can't use between
+3. Index also not supports inequality operation<br>
+like in ordered way you can't use between<br>

-In short index is responsibility of developers (all caps)
+In short index is responsibility of developers (all caps)<br>